 17 Now I beseech you, brethren, mark them which cause divisions and offences contrary to the doctrine which ye have learned; and avoid them.
 18 For they that are such serve not our Lord Jesus Christ, but their own belly; and by good words and fair speeches deceive the hearts of the simple.

 The Apostle does not speak of heathen men, but of those who are supposedly serving Christ.
-From the very beginning there were factions and divisions in the churches that were caused by erroneous ideas and arguments that were not according to sound doctrine (Titus 1:9).
+From the beginning, factions and divisions (1Cor 3:13) in the churches were the cause of many erroneous ideas and beliefs that were not according to sound doctrine (Titus 1:9).
 Paul admonishes the brethren to be on the alert for such men and to mark them as troublemakers and busybodies (2Thes 3:6).
 Avoid them, for their real goal and allegiance is to please their own flesh and mind (Mat 7:15).
-They have not yielded themselves unto the lordship of Jesus Christ, but serve their own belly – meaning that they are living according to their own desires and goals instead of Christ.
+They have not yielded themselves unto the lordship of Jesus Christ, but serve their own belly – meaning that they are living according to their own desires and goals instead of Christ (Php 3:19).

 These people are often knowledgeable and very persuasive.
-Beware of the them, the Apostle warns, for with flattering words and well-presented arguments they will certainly deceive the hearts of the simple (Col 2:8).
+Beware of them, the Apostle warns, for with flattering words and well-presented arguments they will certainly deceive the hearts of the simple (Col 2:8).
+The word simple (akakos) carries the idea of “innocent,” and is translated harmless in Heb 7:26.
 Reject a heretic after the first and second admonition (Titus 3:10), do not even receive him into your house, the Apostle John wrote (2John 1:10).
+Satan in the garden of Eden was the first to deceive Man by good words and fair speeches.

 19 For your obedience is come abroad unto all men.
 I am glad therefore on your behalf: but yet I would have you wise unto that which is good, and simple concerning evil.
 20 And the God of peace shall bruise Satan under your feet shortly.
 The grace of our Lord Jesus Christ be with you.
 Amen.

 The church at Rome had earned a good reputation among the churches of Christ.
 Their obedience to the faith (see Rom 16:26) was an example to all.
-Paul would not, however, let them simply bask in this commendation.
-He desired them to increase even more in that which is good and wise, and the warnings in these verses are to that end.
+But Paul did not let them simply bask in this commendation.
+He desires them to increase even more in that which is good and wise.
+The warnings in these verses are to that end.
+Simple (akeraios) concerning evil.
+This word means pure, harmless, innocent; it is found only twice elsewhere in the New Testament.
+First, when Jesus said, Be ye therefore wise as serpents and harmless (akeraios) as doves (Mat 10:16) and when Paul wrote, That ye may be blameless and harmless (akeraios), the sons of God, without rebuke, in the mindst of a crooked and perverse nation (Php 2:15).
+The opposite trait would to be like many in the church at Thyatira, who had come to know the depths of Satan, so to speak (Rev 2:24).

 21 Timotheus my workfellow, and Lucius, and Jason, and Sosipater, my kinsmen, salute you.
 22 I Tertius, who wrote this epistle, salute you in the Lord.
 23 Gaius mine host, and of the whole church, saluteth you.
 Erastus the chamberlain of the city saluteth you, and Quartus a brother.

-These men were with Paul at the time of this writing and they send greetings to the church at Rome also.
-All but Tertius and Quartus are mentioned in the book of Acts: Lucius of Cyrene in Acts 13:1, Jason in Acts 17:5, Sosipater and Gaius in Acts 20:4, Timotheus in Acts 16:1, and Erastus in Acts 19:22.
+These men were with Paul at the time of this writing and they wished to send their greetings to the church at Rome also.
+All but Tertius and Quartus are mentioned in the book of Acts: Lucius of Cyrene in Acts 13:1, Jason in Acts 17:5, Sosipater and Gaius in Acts 20:4, Timotheus in Acts 16:1 and Erastus in Acts 19:22.
 Timothy was Paul’s closest earthly friend and servant in the ministry.
 Gaius is thought by some to be the Justus of Acts 18:7.

 24 The grace of our Lord Jesus Christ be with you all.
 Amen.
 25 Now to him that is of power to stablish you according to my gospel, and the preaching of Jesus Christ, according to the revelation of the mystery, which was kept secret since the world began, 26 But now is made manifest, and by the scriptures of the prophets, according to the commandment of the everlasting God, made known to all nations for the obedience of faith: 27 To God only wise, be glory through Jesus Christ for ever.
 Amen.